 I designed this possible future context, and its accompanying objects, to explore the relationships between queerness, the body, fashion, and power.
 As a bisexual, white, cis man, I’m interested in exploring my position within society as an individual inhabiting multiple intersections of privilege, and a lack thereof.
 The apparel pieces and NORM branding is specifically designed to communicate a queer-affirming, emboldened attitude, while also embodying an uneasy sense of stark whiteness, hypervisibility, and homogenization.
 The tension within the body of work is meant to create discursive space in which the intersections of queerness and power can be dissected.
 NORM is also a critique of members of the LGBTQIA+ community who operate with certain privileges, primarily racial and gender privilege.

 Featured here are a customized, long-sleeved top and a default short in the packaging in which they would appear, if ordered online by an individual who identifies as bisexual and/or romantic and pansexual and/or romantic.
 The NORM logo is consistent throughout the pieces, and the bi and pan flags replace the PRIDE flag in the default NORM marker.
 The sides of the box prominently display the default logo and the top’s customized bi/pan marker.
 On the inside bottom panel, the NORM maxim can be seen, once the clothing is removed.

 The NORM app mockup shows the basic navigation through the site—the about section, the store, and resources.
 Items from the apparel line and other accessories or promotional materials would be purchased in the store.
 50% of the profit would go to HIV/AIDS research, and a selection of pro-LGBTQIA+ nonprofit organizations.

-Interact with the prototype by clicking on the norm app icon.
-Interactive elements are highlighted in blue when the screen is clicked.
+Interact with the prototype by clicking on any interactive element.
+Interactive elements are highlighted in blue when a non-clickable area of the screen is clicked.